Controlling weeds in lawns

 One gardener’s weedy lawn is another’s wildflower meadow.
-The more plants grow in your lawn, the more biodiverse it will be.
-If you really want to remove the plants you consider weeds, try hand weeding first and, as a last resort, selective lawn weedkillers are available to use.
+The more plants growing in your lawn, the more biodiverse it will be.
+If you really want to remove the plants you consider weeds, try hand weeding first and, as a last resort, selective lawn weedkillers are available.

 Bees in your garden

 Wildlife in gardens

 Also bear in mind that it takes time and repeated effort to get rid of these plants from a lawn, so you need to decide if it’s worth it, or whether you can live with them and appreciate their benefits.

 If you choose to get rid of some or all of these plants, then spotting them early and removing them before they spread can prevent them becoming a major problem.
 Keeping your grass healthy and growing strongly will also help to stop unwanted plants getting established.

 So regular lawn maintenance is crucial – see our guides to spring and summer lawn care and autumn lawn care for full details.
 You can also find monthly lawn-care advice in our advice section, by clicking ‘this month’.